-Electronic data, including emails, is stored on our servers, which are located in the UK.
-Our cloud-based email security service provider stores all incoming and outgoing emails in servers located within the European Union.
+Electronic data, including emails, is stored in our servers, which are located in the UK.
+Our cloud based email security service provider stores all incoming and outgoing emails in servers located within the European Union.
 Our data sharing portal provider stores documents in servers located within the European Union.
 All providers of cloud services that we use are accredited to the ISO27001 standard.

 We rarely transfer personal data to other jurisdictions.
 If we need to do this with your data we will tell you about the transfer and the safeguards in place to protect your data, before the transfer takes place.

 How long we keep your data